oliverrascheja/Java-SocketServer/README.md

 ### Key Features (Client):
 -   User-to-User Chat
 -   Chat with a specific User which is currently Online
--   Group Chat (currently not available on client side)
+-   Group Chat (currently not available on the client side)
 -   Set Server IP Manually